stfalcon-studio/UniversalPickerDialog/README.md

                 )
                 .show();
 ```
-Data set is passing to Picker using Input class (which supported lists as well as arrays, so you are free from data convertations :)).
+Data set is passing to Picker using Input class that supports lists as well as arrays, so no data conversion is required :)).
-It takes in constructor default item position in carousel as first argument and data set as second.
+It takes in constructor default item position in carousel as the first argument and data set as the second.

-Builder was extended by many methods for more flexibility and convenience of use.
+Builder was extended by a many methods for more flexibility and convenience of use.
 Here's the full list (you can find the javadoc on each of these methods):
 ```java
 new UniversalPickerDialog.Builder(this)